korlibs-archive/docs-old.korge.org/korte/index.md

 {% for key, value in map %}{{ key }}={{ value }}{% endfor %}
 ```

-It is possible define an else block when to be executed when the iterable is empty:
+It is possible define an else block to be executed when the iterable is empty:

 ```liquid
 {% for item in expression %}